dmwm/tutorials/environ/vm-setup.rst

 Local virtual machine
 ^^^^^^^^^^^^^^^^^^^^^

+**These instructions may be outdated since we don't support them.
+Please contribute back your corrections, in case of any.**

 These instructions create `Scientific Linux <http://scientificlinux.org>`_ 5.7 virtual machine under VirtualBox 4.1.x.
 You can another hypervisor if